FAQs

 Was the Lake Lure Flowering Bridge destroyed by Hurricane Helene?

 In September 2024, Hurricane Helene forever changed the landscape of our beautiful gardens.
 About 150 feet of the riverbeds on the West end of the old Bridge were washed away and the bridge sustained unprecedented damage.
-As a result of the storm, the old Bridge is unsafe for use and it has been closed to the public.
-We remain uncertain about what the future holds for our beloved old Bridge.
+As a result of the storm, the old Bridge was unsafe for use and it was closed to the public.
+On August 18, 2025, the demolition process began.
+The decorative elements of the bridge were saved for use in the new gardens.

 Are visitors allowed since the Hurricane?